adamdjbrett/nabpr/_posts/2018-10-25-new-book-freedom-faith-the-womanist-vision-of-prathia-hall.md

 [![Freedom Faith: The Womanist Vision of Prathia Hall by Courtney Pace](/wp-content/uploads/2018/10/freedom-faith-courtney-pace-202x300.jpg)](/wp-content/uploads/2018/10/freedom-faith-courtney-pace.jpg)

-Announcing, *Freedom Faith: The Womanist Vision of Prathia Hall*, a forthcoming book by NABPR member and 2013 dissertation scholarship awardee, Dr. Courtney Pace, of Memphis Theological Seminary.
-[The book is now available for pre-order](https://amzn.to/2JdgEs3).
+Announcing, *Freedom Faith: The Womanist Vision of Prathia Hall*, a new book by NABPR member and 2013 dissertation scholarship awardee, Dr. Courtney Pace, of Memphis Theological Seminary.
+[The book is now available](https://amzn.to/2JdgEs3).

 > I stood in the authenticity of my being: Black, preacher, Baptist, woman.
 For the same God who made me a preacher made me a woman, and I am convinced that God was not confused on either account.
 <cite>~ Rev. Dr. Prathia Hall</cite>